Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

-Introduction and Excerpt from Poem, "Oceanic Presence"
+Introduction and Excerpt From "Oceanic Presence"

 The speaker first creates a drama of sailing away from the Divine Presence on the "river of desire."
 But his speaker is merely dramatizing a situation in which only a very advance yogic devotee can muse.
 No matter what the speaker does in his little drama, he encounters the Divine Beloved.